-Fund Investments - Fund investments represent all CHEFA's restricted assets in FY 2013 and FY 2012.
+Fund Investments - Fund investments represent all of CHEFA's restricted assets in FY 2014, FY 2013 and FY 2012.
 These are investments associated with construction funds managed and held by CHEFA on behalf of its client institutions and include the construction account, capitalized interest account and the cost of issuance account.
-Fund investments for FY 2013 are 11% lower than FY 2012, totaling \$507,778 for FY 2013.
-For FY 2013 and 2012, Fund investments also include proceeds of tax-exempt equipment loan financings completed by the Authority through its Easy Loan program.
+Fund investments for FY 2014 are 20% lower than FY 2013, totaling \$407,730.
+Fund investments also include proceeds of tax-exempt equipment loan financings completed by the Authority through its Easy Loan program.

-Exhibit A attached to this Management's Discussion and Analysis details the construction fund balances, including cash and investments, as of June 30, 2013, 2012, and 2011 and the corresponding CHEFA financing.
+Exhibit A attached to this Management's Discussion and Analysis details the construction fund balances, including cash and investments, as of June 30, 2014, 2013, and 2012 and the corresponding CHEFA financing.